jonscafe/verve-keii/src/content/blog/sandboxed-debugging.md

 pubDate: "2025-05-04"
 description: 'Proof-of-Concept of a challenge I crafted for the Cyber Jawara National 2024 Final Round'
 ---
-This is a walkthrough of a memory forensics challenge called "sandboxed debugging," designed for the Cyber Jawara National 2024 Final Round.
+This is a walkthrough of a memory forensics challenge called "sandboxed debugging," that i designed for the Cyber Jawara National 2024 Final Round.
 The goal is to analyze a memory dump from a Windows Sandbox, identify a malicious process, uncover its encryption method, and decrypt its network traffic to retrieve a flag.
 Let’s dive into the solution!

 ### Scenario
 Prof. Darmodar and his student Jono were researching on a Windows instance when Prof. Darmodar’s wife, Chizuru, spilled coffee on the PC, frying it.
 Fortunately, a memory dump was captured before the crash.
 Your task is to analyze this dump and extract critical information.